SFEley/acts_as_icontact/README.markdown

 ActsAsIcontact
 ==============
-ActsAsIcontact connects Ruby applications with the [iContact e-mail marketing service](http://icontact.com) using the iContact API v2.0.
-Building on the [RestClient](http://rest-client.heroku.com) gem, it offers two significant feature sets:
+ActsAsIcontact connects Ruby applications with the [iContact e-mail marketing service][1] using the iContact API v2.0.
+Building on the [RestClient][2] gem, it offers three significant feature sets:

-* Simple, consistent access to all resources in the iContact API; and
+* Simple, consistent access to all resources in the iContact API;
+* A simple command-line client; and
 * Automatic synchronizing between ActiveRecord models and iContact contact lists for Rails applications.

 Prerequisites
 -------------
 You'll need the following to use this gem properly:

-1. **Ruby 1.9** Yeah, we know, change is _scary_ and a zillion of your other gems only work in 1.8.
-But ActsAsIcontact makes use of a few 1.9 features for efficiency, such as Enumerators.
+1. **Ruby 1.9:** Yes, we know, many other gems still only work in 1.8.
+But ActsAsIcontact makes use of a few 1.9.1 features for efficiency, such as fiber-based Enumerators to step through large collections without instantiating a thousand objects at once.
 It's _possible_ that this might work in 1.8.7 if you install the **JSON** gem and `require 'enumerator'` explicitly -- but the author hasn't tested it.
 If you need it to work in 1.8, speak up.
 Or better yet, make it work and submit a patch.

-2. **Rails 2.1** _(If using Rails integration)_ We use ActiveRecord's 'dirty fields' feature that first appeared in 2.1 to determine whether iContact needs updating.
+2. **Rails 2.1 or higher:** _(If using Rails integration)_ We use ActiveRecord's 'dirty fields' feature that first appeared in 2.1 to determine whether iContact needs updating.
 If you're on a version of Rails older than this, it's probably worth your while to update anyway.

-3. **rest-client** This gem _should_ install when you install the **acts\_as\_icontact** gem.
-But we include it here for completeness.
+3. **Other gems:** This gem requires the [RestClient][2], [ActiveSupport][3] and [Bond][4] gems in order to work.
+Simply doing a `gem install` _should_ install these dependencies as well.

 Setting Up
 ----------